PieroMacaluso/reinforcement-learning-stuff/README.md

-# Reinforcement Learning Exercises
+# Reinforcement Learning
-Just a bunch of exercises implemented during my thesis work working on Reinforcement Learning.
+Just a bunch of Python scripts implemented during my Master Thesis working on Reinforcement Learning using OpenAI Gym.

 ## Table of Contents
 ### Exercises